MicrosoftDocs/defender-docs/defender-xdr/security-copilot-defender-identity-summary.md

 ---
-title: Script analysis with Microsoft Copilot in Microsoft Defender
+title: Summarize identity information with Microsoft Copilot in Microsoft Defender
-description: Use Microsoft Copilot script analysis in Microsoft Defender to investigate scripts and command lines. ms.service: defender-xdr f1.keywords:
+description: Summarize an identity information with Microsoft Copilot in Microsoft Defender to investigate identities. ms.service: defender-xdr f1.keywords:
   - NOCSH